vickmuir/Backup/faqs.md

 <hr>

-## How can I set up notifications in {{site.data.keyword.backup_notm}} portal to let me know whether my backups fail?
+## How can I set up notifications in the {{site.data.keyword.backup_notm}} portal that can alert me if a backup fails?
 {: faq}

 Notifications can be set up on the Advanced tab.
 Follow the instructions that you can find in **Quick Links** in {{site.data.keyword.backup_notm}} portal.